 The worst case scenario is to find out that some days you want more heat and your current infrared heater couldn’t produce extra heat to get there, so try and aim for a higher wattage wherever possible.

-Are infrared heaters worth it?
+So, let’s be honest here, are infrared heaters actually worth it?

 What kinds of infrared heater are there and which should I look out for?